All Episodes

 No, we have to watch it.

-Because when you're not around, they steal Your phone and they text me.
+Because when you're not around, they steal your phone and they text me.

 Yeah, I know it.

-But that's I locked it, honey.
+But I locked it, honey.

-Uh my friend called me yesterday.
+My friend called me yesterday.

-She said, I haven't heard you on the radio with uh I know it's been like nine months.
+She said, I haven't heard you on the radio with us.

-Uh it's been no, it's been less than that.
+No, it's been less than that.

 Okay, six months.